 Unexcused absences are all absences which can be avoided or delayed, and for which prior arrangements and approval has not been made through the principal's office.
 These absences indicate that the student is absent from school with or without the consent of a parent, and the excuse given is not acceptable to the school administration.
 A student's parents/guardians will be contacted by the office following a student's unexcused absence from class.
 Students with unexcused absences will be expected to make up daily work and will be given one day for each day missed, or as arranged through contract with the teacher.
-Secondary students will receive 75% of credit for completed work missed because of an unexcused absence.
+Secondary students may receive up to a 25% reduction of credit for completed work missed because of an unexcused absence.